mattpage/ternary-search-tree/README.md

 > The cost of inserting all words in a dictionary with function insert3 is never more than about 10 percent greater than searching for all words.
 > D.D.
 Sleator and R.E.
 Tarjan describe theoretical balancing algorithms for ternary search trees in "Self-Adjusting Binary Search Trees" (Journal of the ACM, July 1985).

+The `addMany()` function takes an Array of Strings and does exactly this.

 ## Associated Data